Trump's decades of testimony provide some clues about how he'll fight for his real estate empire - KTVZ

 Another refrain in Trump’s depositions is his incredulity that he would be taken so seriously for hyping up his real estate projects.

-“You always want to put the best possible spin on a property that you can,” Trump said in a December 2007 deposition in his lawsuit against a journalist he had accused of downplaying his wealth.
+“You always want to put the best possible spin on a property that you can,” Trump said in a December 2007 deposition in his lawsuit against a journalist he had accused of playing down Trump’s wealth.
 “No different than any other real estate developer, no different than any other businessman, no different than any politician.”

+Trump’s penchant for puffery is sure to come up on Monday.
+He and his company are accused of inflating his property values and using a variety of methods to maximize the results.
+For years, he even listed his Trump Tower penthouse in Manhattan as being three times its actual size.
+He now claims his financial statements undersold his wealth and that his Mar-a-Lago resort in Florida is worth more than $1 billion.

+Trump is portraying the civil fraud case and his four criminal cases as prongs of political persecution designed to impede his candidacy as the 2024 Republican front-runner for president.
+He has referenced his political standing in prior legal settings, including during a 2016 deposition when he noted, unprompted, how he had defeated his Republican primary opponents.